bretth/saltstack-ops-handbook/docs/Part-2-Creating-a-Baseline-Environment.md

 - [ ]  Update `srv/network/init.sls`

 	By default state files are compiled [jinja](http://jinja.pocoo.org/docs/dev/templates/) templates with some context variables thrown in.
 The first context variable we'll use is the _pillar_ context variable.

-	We're going to configure the internal private network interface that the provider offers.

 	[Understanding Jinja](https://docs.saltstack.com/en/latest/topics/jinja/index.html)